robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "At a theoretical level, you can think of interfaces kind of analogous to real-world counterparts:
+- At a theoretical level, you can think of interfaces kind of analogous to real-world counterparts:
   - Door handles.
 These interfaces get pushed or pulled, and the door opens to a new space.
 We could even have crazy DeLorean style doors that open upward.
   - A standard telephone.
-When you call someone, you are connected from your space to another space using this interface."
+When you call someone, you are connected from your space to another space using this interface.

-- "Today, we'll write a function based on displaying a list of heroes of the Python/programming world."
+- Today, we'll write a function based on displaying a list of heroes of the Python/programming world.
-- "Using the abstracted examples from a second ago, you can think of the function call as the phone number that you're dialing, or the handle that you make a request on."
+- Using the abstracted examples from a second ago, you can think of the function call as the phone number that you're dialing, or the handle that you make a request on.
-- "Many web programmers today use web APIs.
-The rise of JavaScript and the current state of programming techniques are the principal movers of this rise, because JavaScript helps us retrieve data from a third-party website with AJAX efficiently and easily.
-We're going to create an API today using Flask."
+- Many web programmers today use web APIs.
+The rise of JavaScript and the current state of programming techniques are the principal movers of this rise.
+We're going to create an API today using Flask.
-- "Because of how interactive many websites have become (again, fingers pointed at JavaScript), many other languages like Python started co-opting standards to communicate data to and from servers."
+- Because of how interactive many websites have become (again, fingers pointed at JavaScript), many other languages like Python started co-opting standards to communicate data to and from servers.

 </aside>